Shaurya-ey/SANJAYA-LINK/README.md

 ## Why I Made This Project
 I was searching a solution for telemetery of data for my upcoming **Drone** and **Model Rocketry** ideas.
 Then i got deep into this idea and after researching a lot i found it intresting and do-able, and decided to build this from scratch.
 I’ve spent a lot of time debugging things like the clock settings and power rails to make sure it actually stays running on a battery which was hectic.

+## How To Use
+- **Connect:** Plug the module into your computer via the USB-C port to load your code.
+- **Power:**You can run it off a battery or the USB supply; I’ve included a regulator to keep the power clean and stable.
+- **Lesss Goo** Just write your script, upload it, and watch it start communicating over the LoRa network.

 ---

 # 2. Layouts